-Weekly payment runs must be prepared by Finance Supervisor and reviewed and approved by either Head of Finance, Executive of Finance or CEO/Principal up to the value of £1 million limit.
+Weekly payment runs must be prepared by Finance Supervisor and reviewed and approved by either Head of Finance, Chief Financial Operations Officer or CEO/Principal up to the value of £1 million limit.
 Corporation to approve and amend limits.
-Ad hoc Bacs payments exceeding £2,000 must be counter signed by the Executive of Finance or other authorised bank signatory in accordance with the bank mandate provisions.
-Transfers between bank accounts may only be made by the Executive of Finance or the Head of Finance.
+Ad hoc Bacs payments exceeding £2,000 must be counter signed by the Chief Financial Operations Officer or other authorised bank signatory in accordance with the bank mandate provisions.
+Transfers between bank accounts may only be made by the Chief Financial Operations Officer or the Head of Finance.

-All petty cash imprests must be authorised by the Executive of Finance or the Head of Finance and maintained within agreed limits.
+All petty cash imprests must be authorised by the Chief Financial Operations Officer or the Head of Finance and maintained within agreed limits.
 A list of approved imprests is held by the Head of Finance.

-The Executive of Finance is responsible for ensuring that all bank accounts are subject to monthly reconciliation and that large or unusual items are investigated as appropriate.
+The Chief Financial Operations Officer is responsible for ensuring that all bank accounts are subject to monthly reconciliation and that large or unusual items are investigated as appropriate.

-The Executive of Finance shall be responsible for the investment of any surplus working balances and any other earmarked funds of the College.
+The Chief Financial Operations Officer shall be responsible for the investment of any surplus working balances and any other earmarked funds of the College.
 This will be in accordance with the Treasury Management policy, to be reviewed each year by the Corporation.

-The Executive of Finance shall be empowered to seek such advice as they deem necessary for the efficient handling of the College's funds.
+The Chief Financial Operations Officer shall be empowered to seek such advice as they deem necessary for the efficient handling of the College's funds.